jasp402/js-packtools/docs/en/api/v1/log.md

 ?> It integrates the functions registry of errors and registry of execution for the document of registry in his project.

-!> It integrates the functions registry of errors and registry of execution for the document of registry in his project.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **_message** | `string` | `` | __ |